department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/conversation-guide.md

 - So where do you typically go to get information and benefits from the VA?
   - (Google / Facebook / MHV / eBenefits / Contact center call or email / VA.gov / Other________________________)
 - Can you tell me about the last time you were looking for information or trying to do something with your VA benefits?
-  - What did you want to do, and how did you get started?
+  - What did you want to do?
+  - How did you get started?
   - What did you do next?
   - *(If on VA.gov)* Can you share your browser window and show me what you did?
     -  *Task/goal:*